- Harald Zwart

 Of his two franchises launched in 2006, Shawn Levy, director of the initial The Pink Panther remake, chose to follow Night at the Museum’s blockbuster success by directing its sequel (due May 2009) and leave the less diverting of the two for the amateurs.
 Said amateur is helmer Harald Zwart, whose only notable credit is Agent Cody Banks from back when Frankie Muniz had a career; Zwart is also behind the upcoming remake of The Karate Kid.

-There’s little Zwart can do to improve the script, penned by first-time writing team Scott Neustadter and Michael H. Weber, even if it was touched-up by Martin in an attempt to add humor.
-The physical gags, such as when Clouseau is thrown over the Seine by a car, or the ongoing joke about Clouseau’s karate wars with Ponton’s children, are absurd, unfunny, and grow tiresome within moments.
+There’s little Zwart can do to improve the script, penned by first-time writing team Scott Neustadter and Michael H. Weber, even if it was touched up by Martin in an attempt to add humor.
+The physical gags, such as when Clouseau is thrown over the Seine by a car or the ongoing joke about Clouseau’s karate wars with Ponton’s children, are absurd, unfunny, and grow tiresome within the first few minutes.
 But we can hardly blame Zwart.
 It’s doubtful even Blake Edwards could have made these gags humorous.

 The trouble with comedies like The Pink Panther 2 is their laziness, which never avoids being obvious and insulting despite the belly laughs they generate from children too young to know better and adults without much going on upstairs.
 And that’s about the limit of their reach.
 Everyone not in those categories should rent one of Peter Sellers’ first two films in the franchise (The Pink Panther (1963) or A Shot in the Dark (1964)); yet even these films beat the dead horse by rehashing material to sickening degrees as sequels continued to be released.
 At least the old string of comedies had two hits; these Martin remakes reached their low right off the bat.